takram-design-engineering/three-geospatial/packages/clouds/README.md

 farScale: number = 1
 ```

-A scale factor for the main camera’s far plane.
+A scale factor for the main camera's far plane.
 This is useful when the far plane extends to a point like the horizon occlusion point, even though shadows do not need to be rendered that far.
 The resulting value is also limited by `shadow.maxFar`.

 #### shadow.splitMode, shadow.splitLambda